sdarmon/tree/README.md

 # Quadruplets in Tree

-The goal of this project is to find particular quadruplet of sequences in phylogenetic trees.
+The goal of this project is to find particular quadruplets of sequences in phylogenetic trees.

 ## Data

 The data used is phylogenetic trees.
-There are Newick Tree and each leaf of each tree matchs with an unique genetic sequence.
+They are Newick Trees and each leaf of each tree matches with an unique genetic sequence.
 There are three types of sequences :

 * ENS... : Correspond to original sequences of the phylogenetic tree (which can be found at https://www.ensembl.org/index.html )
-* TRA... and ADA... : Sequences added in the pylogenetic tree by the research team.
+* TRA... and ADA... : Sequences added in the phylogenetic tree by the research team.
 We call them *special* sequences and they are divided into four additional species :

 	+ AD... : Spiny Mouse (Acomys Dimidiatus)
 	+ MU... : Gerbil (Meriones Unguiculatus)